LaurenceWarne/ox-yaow.el/README.md

 ```

 With this set up we are good to go.
 The standard org publish workflow can be used now: ```C-c C-e``` (```org-export-dispatch```) from within any org file in the project and select ```P``` to export our project, and then choose `wiki`.

+In order to get code syntax highlighting on your html pages, you might want to install [htmlize](https://github.com/hniksic/emacs-htmlize).

 ## Configuration